samkjohns/where-am-i/README.md

 # Where Am I

-Where Am I is a game that places the player in a random spot in the world via Google Street View and expects them to guess where they are.
+Where Am I is a clone of [GeoGuessr](https://geoguessr.com/), a game that places the player in a random spot in the world via Google Street View and expects them to guess where they are.
 The player receives a score based on how close their guess was to their actual location.

 ## Features